ahawkins/hawkins.io/_posts/2011-05-06-advanced_caching_in_rails.md

 These tokens cause problems (depending on what Rails version) you're using with cached HTML.
-Caching a page or an action with a form may generate unthorized errors because the tokens were for a different session or request.
+Caching a page or an action with a form may generate unauthorized errors because the tokens were for a different session or request.
 There are parts of the cached pages that need to be _replaced_ with new values before the application can be used.
 This is a simple process, but it will take another HTTP request.